tcunit/TcUnit/docs/introduction-user-guide.md

 We finish the method by calling `TEST_FINISHED()`.
 This gives the flexibility to have tests that span over more than one PLC-cycle.

-For `ZeroPlusZeroEqualsZero` it’s more or less the same code.
+For `ZeroPlusZeroEqualsZero` it's more or less the same code.

 ```StructuredText
 METHOD ZeroPlusZeroEqualsZero